rnsrk/wisski-cloud-management/README.md

 # WissKI Cloud Manager

 ## Prerequistes
-You need a running [WissKI Distillery](https://github.com/FAU-CDI/wisski-distillery) with an admin account an token.
+You need a running [WissKI Distillery](https://github.com/FAU-CDI/wisski-distillery) with an admin account and a admin token.

 ## Pre-Config
 Create .env file from template .env-example